New Work Weekend

 Date: Friday 30 September

-This dark and comic show is not pretending to be the solution to the ruthless ideals that society forces on women, nor is it promising to offer clarity on how to navigate modern femininity; It is just three girls inviting you to join their attempt to discover what being a woman in 2015 means to them, digging deeply through a surmounting pile of wax strips, celery sticks and Beyoncé CDs on the way.
+This dark and comic show brought to you by Plunge Theatre is not pretending to be the solution to the ruthless ideals that society forces on women; it’s just three girls inviting you to join their attempt to discover what being a woman in 2016 means to them, digging through a surmounting pile of wax strips and celery sticks along the way.

 "Powerful... a real wake-up call."
 London Theatre 2015